Payments Management

 Contractual Payment

-This is used to maintain the order date, deposit date amount, final payment date amount, co-payer payment date amount.
+Contractual Payments are used to maintain the order date, deposit date amount, final payment date amount, co-payer payment date amount.
 It is not applicable for most sales.
 However, it may be useful for educational or group sales where there is an initial deposit and a final payment due date.
-Or, if a second patron is paying a portion of the ticket order (i.e. a granting agency for educational tickets), you can track who is to be co-invoiced.
+Or, if a second patron is paying a portion of the ticket order for example a granting agency for educational tickets), you can track who is to be co-invoiced.

 1. Click the Contractual Tab in the Payment view of the Orders Window.